The Social Security system's Family branch is organised into a network of 101 Department-level funds and one national fund.

 To be eligible, the claimant must meet the following requirements:

-From 1st April 2024, this allowance comes to:
+As of 1 April 2025, this allowance comes to:

 *After CRDS withholding.

 These grants, paid once during the 7th month of pregnancy or on arrival of an adopted child in the home, are intended to help cover the expenses related to the birth or adoption of a child.
+They are means-tested.
+The income threshold depends on the number of children in the family and the number of babies expected.
+The threshold is higher when both parents are working and for single parents.

-As of January 1st, 2024, the family's annual income for 2022 must not exceed €34,791 for a single-income family expecting 1 child or €45,979 for a dual-income household or a single parent.
+As of 1 January 2026, the family's annual income for 2024 must not exceed €37,118 for a single-income family expecting 1 child or €49,054 for a dual-income household or a single parent.

-The grant amounts to €1,066.30* for each birth and €2,132.58* for the adoption of a child under age 20.
+The grant amounts to €1,093.08* for each birth and €2,186.17* for the adoption of a child under 20.
 To qualify for the birth grant, the mother must have declared her pregnancy during the first 14 weeks.

 *After CRDS withholding.

 The basic allowance is paid following a birth or adoption grant award and helps with the child's maintenance and educational expenses.
-It is a means-tested benefit (with the same income ceiling as the birth grant) and is paid from the date of the child's birth to the last day of the month preceding their third birthday.
+It is a means-tested benefit and is paid from the date of the child's birth to the last day of the month preceding their 3rd birthday.
+In the case of adoption, the basic allowance is paid during the three years following the child's arrival, provided that the child is under 20.

 It is not means-tested and is payable from the first child.